Ada-Developers-Academy/core-unit-3/learning-another-language/our-path.md

 This requires trust in ourselves!

-In the moment of coding, there may be something we get stuck on, and we need to trust that if we keep pushing, it will come together.
+In the moment of coding, there may be something we get stuck on.
+We need to trust that if we keep pushing, it will come together.

 Also, we need to trust in our ability to take notes and follow-through with research and deeper understanding later or over time.